Why Your House Is Not Selling

 The Yard Looks Unruly

 It is important to keep the yard looking fresh and clean at all times.
 People will make a split-second decision about the home from the appearance of the yard.
-Overgrown bushes, grass that needs to be mowed and leaves that have not been raked in weeks gives off the feeling that the owner may have neglected other things like plumbing maintenance, regular check-ups on the heating/air conditioning and other general items.
+Overgrown bushes, grass that needs to be mowed, and leaves that have not been raked in weeks give off the feeling that the owner may have neglected other things like plumbing maintenance, regular check-ups on the heating/air conditioning and other general items.

 Get out in the yard and make it look brand new.
 Curb appeal is a MUST as the sale of the home could literally hinge on this single detail.

 There are 2 ways a For Sale sign in the front yard can turn away buyers.